rahulj51/geschichte/README.md

 - 🔄 **Working directory support** - See uncommitted changes as the top entry
 - 🎯 **Interactive navigation** with vim-style keybindings and focus-aware panels
 - 🎨 **Colorized diffs** with visual highlighting for additions, deletions, and context
+- 📊 **Commit-to-commit diff** - Select any two commits to see changes between them
 - 🔀 **Rename tracking** - Follow files across renames and moves (with `--follow`)
 - ⚡ **Performance optimized** with LRU caching for instant diff switching
 - 🖥️ **Split-pane interface** with resizable panels and help overlay